Your local Waffle House is taking Valentine’s Day reservations

-LAFAYETTE, La.
-(KLFY) Four Acadiana Area Waffle Houses are hosting special Valentine’s Day Dinners featuring candlelit booths draped in white table cloths, heart-shaped waffles, and plenty of hash browns.
+CHARLESTON, S.C.
+(KLFY/WCBD) Four Lowcountry Waffle Houses are hosting special Valentine’s Day Dinners featuring candlelit booths draped in white table cloths, heart-shaped waffles, and plenty of hash browns.

 A photo posted to Waffle House’s Twitter shows what might be waiting for you if you spend your special day there: